 Failure to act in accordance with these standards may result in suspension or termination from the Bridgewater State University School of Social Work BSW Program on the basis of professional non-suitability if the School's faculty determines that a student's behavior has constituted a significant violation or pattern of violations of the NASW Code of Ethics or the BSW Student Manual.
 In addition to any sanction imposed by the Chair of the School of Social Work or the Dean of the College of Humanities and Social Sciences, a student who has been found guilty by the University for a violation of the University Code of Conduct is subject to suspension or termination.

-I have read and understand this statement of BSW Beh the specified consequences for violating these standard ~
+I have read and understand this statement of BSW Behavioral Standa the specified consequences for violating these standards. ards for Social Work Students and

 Name (printed)

-Signature & Date
+Signature & Date -